Not so resilient filesystem

 Even the engineer admitted he had never seen that happen before.
 Just our luck.

 Refsutil simply doesn’t support salvaging the new version.
 And the kicker?
-The updated refsutil isn’t even included in Azure Stack Local 23h2.
+The updated refsutil isn’t even included in Azure Local 23h2.

 I tried grabbing refsutil from a Windows Server 2025 build, only to be greeted with: “not supported.”